zeitlinger/keyboard/README.md

 - FnSym = capitalized words are layer names - if they are a key, the layer is activated as toggled or one shot layer (if the "OneShot" flag is set in the layer flags)
 - *Mouse = layer is active while key is held
 - C-w = Ctrl-w (same for Alt and Shift)
+- f12+Num = tab-mod - f12 on tap and Num on hold
 - "that" = combo that produces "that"
 - The symbol table at the bottom shows the meaning of the symbols used in the layout.